 97.2% of patients seen by GDCHC have been screened for high risk lifestyle behaviors that affect health.

-The Health Center's primary sites are located at 70 Main and 120 Main Street in downtown Danbury, and 57 North Street, also in Danbury; providing comprehensive pediatric and adult primary medical (including OB/Gyn), dental and behavioral health care services; five School-Based Health Center sites:
+The Health Center's primary sites are located at 120 Main and 70 Main Street in downtown Danbury, and 57 North Street, also in Danbury; providing comprehensive pediatric and adult primary medical (including OB/Gyn), dental and behavioral health care services.
+In 2017 we opened a dedicated adult behavioral health site at 152 West St., Danbury, CT 06810.
+We also maintain five School-Based Health Center sites:

 - Henry Abbott Technical High School, Danbury

 - Danbury High School

 - Rogers Park Middle School, Danbury

 - Broadview Middle School, Danbury